yz9753/Travel_Helper/ETHICS.md

 ## Note

 While running this project, please respect the website policy and follow the collection practices outlined above to ensure ethical data collection and web scraping.
-For any questions or concerns regarding the ethical considerations of this project, please feel free to reach out! " refine
+For any questions or concerns regarding the ethical considerations of this project, please feel free to reach out!